 And Dickinson—who couldn’t stop—

-And Yeats, Li Po, and Poe—
+And Yeats, Li Po, and Poe—And gathering meant scattering,

 And heaven meant a home